ShaziaSadique/Projects/John-the-Ripper-Password-Cracking-Lab/Report.md

 # Setup
 Created test users and generated password hashes for each of the hashes above.
 Each attack mode was tested against all hash types.

-## Single Crack Mode
-Executed John the Ripper using this mode, which guesses password based on the username and GECOS field data.

 ### Step 1:
 Combine `/etc/passwd` and `/etc/shadow` into a single file using `unshadow`.